 Be careful as you walk down to the beach as the stairs are uneven and unsafe when we walked, but may have been updated since.

-Enjoying a stroll around the beach with a picnic and a swim.
-You never know what you may find!
+Enjoying a stroll around the beach with a picnic, you never know what you may find!
+Swimming and playing in the rock pools is not advised as it is unpatrolled and subject to large, unexpected waves.

 Watch out for all type of creatures, they may just sneak up on you.